Now Accepting New Patients and Canada Dental Care Plan

-Night Guards for Bruxism: Protecting Your Teeth While You Sleep
+Night Guards, Kitchener, ON: Protecting Your Teeth While You Sleep

 Many people grind or clench their teeth at night, a condition called Bruxism and often don’t even realize it.
 Usually it is a room partner who notices the grinding sounds first.
 Left untreated, bruxism can damage teeth, strain the jaw joint and cause frequent headaches.
 At MI Dental, we offer custom night guards to protect your teeth, relieve jaw discomfort and improve your quality of sleep.